phanumat/Documentation/smartapp-developers-guide/scheduling.rst

     }

 A cron expression is a way to specify a recurring schedule, based on the UNIX cron tool.
-The cron expression supported by SmartThings is a string of six or seven fields, separated by white space.
+The cron expression supported by PEA HiVE is a string of six or seven fields, separated by white space.
 The *seconds* field is the left most field.
 The below table describes these fields.